Skip to main content

 Fabricated equipment is defined as an item of equipment that is built or assembled in its original form from individual parts by a PI and/or other sponsored project personnel, an internal shop, or an external shop.

 If a fabricated equipment item will have an aggregate cost of less than $5,000, the individual costs for all acquisitions are subject to the relevant F&A rate.
-If you initially anticipate that the total fabrication will cost more than $5,000 and as such exempt the individual components from F&A but the final product ends up aggregating to less than $5,000 then all component costs will then be subject to F&A.
+If you initially anticipate that the total fabrication will cost more than $5,000 and, as such, exempt the individual components from F&A, but the final product ends up totaling less than $5,000, all component costs will be subject to F&A.

 An instance where components are simply connected in a system, such as when individual computers and servers are joined to create a network, does not constitute a fabrication.

-Remember: If the ownership of the final product is to transfer to the sponsor, the F&A rate applies to the individual fabrication components.
+Remember: If ownership of the final product is to be transferred to the sponsor, the F&A rate applies to each fabrication component.

 For fabricated equipment, be prepared to give the following: